zowe/docs-site/docs/extend/extend-apiml/service-information.md

 - To obtain information that permits routing through the API Gateway such as _baseUrl_ or _basePath_
 - To obtain information about an API service, the service APIs, or instances of the service

+This article provides further detail about each of these use cases.

 - [API ID in the API Mediation Layer](#api-id-in-the-api-mediation-layer)
 - [Protection of Service Information](#protection-of-service-information)
 - [API Endpoints](#api-endpoints)